omeka/plugin-CsvImport/README.md

 * use of tabulation as a separator,
 * import of metadata of files,
-* import of files one by one to avoid overloading server.
+* import of files one by one to avoid to overload the server.

 The similar tool [Xml Import] can be useful too, depending on your types of data.